lyumingdong/Dataset-Spatial-Interaction-Analysis-of-Infectious-Disease-Import-and-Export-between-Regions/README.md

 # Dataset: Spatial Interaction Analysis of Infectious Disease Import and Export between Regions

 ## Overview
 This repository contains materials for the study: [Spatial Interaction Analysis of Infectious Disease Import and Export between Regions](https://www.mdpi.com/1660-4601/21/5/643).
 The analysis focuses on understanding the spatial dynamics of infectious disease transmission between regions, specifically within the context of COVID-19.
-The dataset is divided into three main sections:
+The dataset is divided into two main sections:

 1. **Time-varying Modeling with Spatial Interaction:**
    - This section includes the model fitting results for each month across 50 states.
 These results illustrate the temporal changes in disease transmission patterns.